promptcmd

 Options:

---text <text> Text to Summarize.
+--path <path> Path to config.
 Defaults to stdin

 -h, --help Print help